Battle of Skerki Bank: Analysis

 In 1966 the British official historians wrote that Force Q has a "spectacular success"; in an hour, Force Q had sunk 7800 LT of shipping during a "one-sided engagement" for no damage.
 Just after dawn, as Force Q was on the return journey to Bône, Quentin was sunk by a torpedo bomber.
 In 2009, Vincent O'Hara wrote that the battle was a serious Italian defeat, in which a large escort force had failed to prevent the four supply ships from being sunk.
-The minor damage inflicted by the Italian ships on their opponents stood in stark contrast, despite the convoy escorts managing launch so many torpedoes at such close range.
+The minor damage inflicted by the Italian ships on their opponents stood in stark contrast, despite the convoy escorts managing to launch so many torpedoes at such close range.
 The convoy had been attacked while disorganised and could not achieve a co-ordinated reply.
 After more than two years of war, the Regia Marina was still incapable of accurately aiming torpedoes at night, partly because Supermarina accepted claims of torpedo hits uncritically, which obscured the significance of the failing.